newatoms/guides/board-guide/readme.md

 > *Goal of this guide:* Explain how to work with the achievable board in the interface and with achievables.

-# How to use the Achievable board
+# How to use the achievable board

-The Board is part of [The Interface](https://interface.newatoms.com/).
-Here is where we can see what needs to be done.
-We can add *cards* which always contain a *user story*.
-They're part of our Agile way of working.
+The main tool in our process is the achievable board.
+The board is the place where we keep track of our ideas, where they are in their lifecycle and who is working on what.

 ![The board in action](../images/board.png)

 ## User Story